APJansen/TDUr/README.md

 ### Board Representation

-For the board itself, internally a different representation is used, where the board is unrolled so that movement is always from left to right, and the middle row is duplicated, with stones always staying on their own side.
+For the board itself, internally a different representation is used, where the board is unrolled so that movement is always from left to right.
-This has several advantages.
-First of all the game logic becomes much simpler, not needing to navigate the corners of the board.
-But a second advantage is that with stones always staying on their own side, we can use simply zeros and ones for absence or presence of a stone at a particular position.
-This almost makes it a binary representation, save for the start and finish values ranging between 0 and 7.
-This is clean and easy for the neural network to interpret than including negative ones for the opponent.
-It might also be interesting to look at a fully binary representation, encoding the start and end values not in binary but "unary", so that also the norm of the feature vector is constant.
-This allows us to use a heuristic to set the learning rate, inspired by linear approximations.
-- TODO explain further/remove? above
-- TODO mention 32-dimensional input vector
+The middle row is duplicated, with stones always staying on their own side but of course still capturing opponent stones on the other side of the region that maps to the middle row.

+This simplifies the internal game logic and results in a 2 by 16 array.
+The values in the array are simply zeros for absence of a stone and ones for presence, with the color of the stone determined by the row it is on.
+The only exception are the first and last column indicating the number of stones at the start or finish, which range from 0 to 7.

-We furthermore flip the board if necessary so that the neural network always gets fed boards where it's the red player's turn.
+Before we input this board to the value network, we flip it if necessary so that the network always gets fed boards where it is  the red player's turn.
+Then we flatten the board into a 32-dimensional vector.
-To always output the value function as seen from the red player's point of view, which seems the most stable, we output 1 - value if it was actually the blue player's turn.
+To always output the value function as seen from the red player's point of view, which seems conceptually the simplest, we directly output the value if it actually was the red player's turn, and otherwise we output 1 - the computed value.
+This also enforces a symmetry present in the game, where if we mirror the board along the middle row and change turn, we obtain the same state, only with the roles of red and blue reversed.

 ### Jax